Money

 The short answer

-Open a SoFi Checking & Savings account.
+SoFi Checking & Savings is the best pick for most dads.
 It pays 4.50% APY with direct deposit, has no fees, and takes 10 minutes to set up.
-If you want something with a bigger name behind it, Marcus by Goldman Sachs pays 4.40% and is backed by one of the oldest banks on Wall Street.

 Quick comparison